CAE OBH @ Bedford School

-The ideal residential summer course for younger teenagers.
-When you breath in the fresh air and see all the beautiful nature around Old Buckenham Hall, you know this is a wonderful place for a summer adventure of learning and discovering new activities and sports.
-The school has its own golf course, tennis courts and facilities for creative arts.
-A really varied programme with lots of highlights throughout each week.
+This is the ideal teenage residential (12-15) summer course.
+When you breathe in the fresh air and see all the beautiful nature at Bedford School, you know this is a wonderful place for a summer adventure of learning and discovering new activities and sports.
+The school has its own tennis courts, indoor swimming pool, gym and facilities for theatre and creative arts.
+There’s a really varied programme with lots of highlights throughout each week.

 - Residential accommodation

 - 15 hours of lessons per week

 - Wide choice of afternoon sports and activities

 - Full evening entertainment programme

 - Tennis courts, sports hall, pitches and indoor swimming pool

 - * In special circumstances, CAE reserves the right to accept students of minimum age 11; maximum age 16